ted-ncg/labs/14-call-remote-api.md

         .getForObject(numberFactsUrl, Trivia.class, params);
     ```

-    And here's the Trivia POJO that's used above: https://github.com/ted-ncg/labs/blob/master/Trivia.java
+    And here's the Trivia JavaBean that's used above: https://github.com/ted-ncg/labs/blob/master/Trivia.java

 1. Inject (autowire) the CurrencyService into your Web (Account) Controller, and use this service in the `@GetMapping` for the account view page.

    > **(??)** What will you need to do to properly autowire the service?

-   * Update the HTML view page to display both USD and GBP on the page, like this:
+   * Update the HTML Account view page to display both USD and GBP on the page, like this:
      ```
      USD Balance: $10
      GBP Balance: £8
      ```

-## Bonus

-Goal: Extract the method as an interface